kozmo2k4/raspipc/README.md

-# RASpberry PI IPCamera Monitor
+# RASpberry PI IPCamera Display
 ## About
 Pronounced: Ras - Pip - See